 Advantages of the Law of Demand in Economics

-There are several different advantages of the law of demand providing the opportunity for the traders, consumers and the other related parties.
+There are several different advantages of the law of demand providing the opportunity for the traders, consumers, and other related parties.
 Some of the advantages are as follows:

 - It helps the party selling the different goods in fixing the price of their sold commodities as it will let them know that if they will increase or decrease the prices of the demand then what will be its corresponding effect on the quantity that will be demanded by its customers.

-- Study of law of demand in economics is of great importance to finance minister of every country as the change in the rate of tax will change the prices of the different commodities thereby affecting its demand in the market.
+- The study of the law of demand in economics is of great importance to the finance minister of every country as the change in the rate of tax will change the prices of the different commodities thereby affecting its demand in the market.